RosterElf Logo

 What is long service leave?

-Long service leave (LSL) is a period of paid leave granted to employees who have worked for the same employer for an extended period, typically 7-10 years depending on the state or territory.
+Long service leave (LSL) is a period of paid leave granted to employees who have worked for the same employer for an extended period — typically 7–10 years depending on the state or territory.
+Unlike annual leave and personal leave which are part of the National Employment Standards, LSL is governed by state and territory legislation.

 STEP-BY-STEP

-How to calculate LSL in 6 steps
+How to calculate long service leave in 6 steps

 Follow this process to correctly calculate long service leave entitlements.